Xultech-LTD/devpayr/docs/README.md

 You can contribute:

 - Additional explanations or clarifications
-- How-to guides (e.g., “How to validate a license in PHP”)
+- How-to guides (e.g., “How to validate a license in Go”)
 - Extended tutorials and integration walkthroughs
 - Improvement suggestions for the GitBook documentation
 - Notes that help others avoid common mistakes